Ikyrillos/project_alter/README.md

 # project_alter

-This is a simple project of E-Commerce API using Dart_frog
+This is a simple project of Auth API using Dart_frog

 ## EndPoints